Ozymandyaz/JellySync/README.md

 confirm   :
 TestUser  Created
 ```
-**For existing users (i.e. already created on the destination) you must specify the password
+**For existing users (i.e. already created on the destination) you must specify the password already set
-Passwords MAY be blank, but you will get a warning
+Passwords MAY be blank, but you will get a warning.
-Password MUST match what is IN the destination
+Password MUST match what is IN the destination for an exiting user.

 ```
 Destination has 5 Users